Dooders/Dooders/docs/Core.md

 # Core Components

-The core components provide the foundational capabilities of the library.
-These components are designed to be added to easily and quickly, and follow specific designs to allow for a base to build off of.
+The core components of the library serve as the foundation for its capabilities.
+They are designed to be easily and quickly integrated, and follow specific guidelines to provide a solid base for further development.

 Currently the core components include: [Actions](#Actions), [Steps](#Steps), [Policies](#Policies), [Strategies](#Strategies), [Conditions](#Conditions), and [Collectors](#Collectors).

-These components are managed by a Core class that handles registration of new functions inside the existing components
+The Core class manages the registration of new functions within the existing components.

 **Component Requirements:**